projectriff/riff/rfc/rfc-0004-default-ingress-policy.md

 ## FAQ
 **Is ClusterLocal really "ingress"?**

 Maybe.
-While the core runtime will create an Ingress resource, or not, depending on the ingress policy.
-The Knative runtime, at least with Istio, defines an ingress gateway and a cluster-local gateway.
+While the core runtime will create an Ingress resource - or not -depending on the ingress policy, the Knative runtime (at least with Istio) defines an ingress gateway and a cluster-local gateway.
 The workload is always registered on the cluster-local gateway and selectively registered on the ingress gateway.